‘So Ugly’: Neo-Nazis Crash Book Reading With Giant Swastika Flag

 “What’s the bigger threat, a few people peacefully reading a piece of literature you may disagree with, or people pounding on windows, raising hell in the street and making threats?
 You make the call,” a Twitter user posted.

+“It was terrifying,” Red Ink Community Library’s co-owner David Raileanu told The Daily Beast.
+“It was a situation where we quickly identified the fact that there were people outside wearing clothes and carrying symbols of fascist and Nazi insignia.
+There were far more of them than there were of us.”

-In a video that was posted on social media by Red Ink co-owner Alexander Herbert, the group of protesters give the Nazi salute to the camera as they shout “white power!”
+In a video that was posted on social media by Red Ink’s other co-owner, Alexander Herbert, the group of protesters give the Nazi salute to the camera as they shout “white power!”

 “We appreciate and value the support of our neighborhood.
 Their voices helped to drown out the hatred,” the library posted on its Instagram page.